Camilo Villarino: Biography

-After this, he joined the European External Action Service and, shortly after, at the end of 2022 he was appointed as Head of the Cabinet of the High Representative of the Union for Foreign Affairs and Security Policy, Josep Borrell.
+Later, he joined the European External Action Service and, shortly after, at the end of 2022 he was appointed as Head of the Cabinet of the High Representative of the Union for Foreign Affairs and Security Policy, Josep Borrell.

 At the end of January 2024, the Royal Household made public that Villarino would replace Jaime Alfonsín, 1st Marquess of Alfonsín as Head of the Household of His Majesty the King.
 His appointment was made official on February 19 of that year.
 Villarino began his term by promoting a complete renewal of the Royal Household, appointing new heads of the main offices, including—for the first time— women at the head of the General Secretariat and the Head of the Queen's Secretariat.

 He is an officer in the Voluntary Reserve of the Army, with the rank of captain.

 Personal life

-Villarino is married to the skier Susana de Funes Casellas, with whom he has three daughters: María, Marta and Inés.
-They live in the Madrid municipality of Majadahonda.
+Villarino is married to skier Susana de Funes Casellas, with whom he has three daughters: María, Marta and Inés.
+They live in the Madrid's municipality of Majadahonda.